 - Violence Intervention Program (VIP)

 - Who are our partners?
-Violence Intervention Specialists work with the families, schools, police, and behavioral health and medical providers across Philadelphia
+Violence Intervention Specialists at CHOP work with a large network of schools, police districts, community agencies, and behavioral health and medical providers across Philadelphia

 In addition to these Signature Programs of VPI, there are many more programs at CHOP that are working to reduce the potential for and the impact of violence on children and youth.
 Read about these programs.

 To read more about CHOP's public health approach to reducing our youth exposure to violence read this article that appeared in Christian Science Monitor in March 2018.